airswap/airswap-about/instant/api-reference.md

+{% hint style="warning" %}
+This documentation is in the works and subject to change.
+{% endhint %}

 At the API level, a **signer** is the party that prices and cryptographically signs a trade, and a **sender** is the party that sends it to the blockchain for settlement.

 # Peer API